Gaming32/StrongholdConfig/README.md

 ## Downloading the latest development build

 You can download the latest dev build from [nightly.link](https://nightly.link/Gaming32/StrongholdConfig/workflows/maven/main).
-If this doesn't work, you can also download it from the [GitHub Actions page](https://github.com/Gaming32/StrongholdConfig/actions) (requires a GitHub account).
+If this doesn't work, you can also download it from the [GitHub Actions page](https://github.com/Gaming32/StrongholdConfig/actions).

 ## Building manually